njnagel/Capstone-I/README.md

   alpha = .05?
 NO! multiple comparisons, so alpha = .05/4 = .0125

-  Test to use - t-test for two samples
+  Test to use - z-test for proportions

-  Test statistic = 3.92, p = .00028
+  Test statistic = 3.92, p = .000008

   Decision: Reject the null hypothesis in favor of the alternative